ZhijianZhou01/plugins/README.md

 # plugins
 There is the copy of binary file of mafft, muscle, clustal and fasttree softwares.
+Thanks to development teams of these classic softwares.

 Mafft 7 (https://doi.org/10.1093/molbev/mst010): a great multiple sequence alignment software.